subsetpark/subsetpark/posts/current.md

 is more common, and that the low inverted loop is easier to write.
 I'm sure he's right, but I don't know if it's worth the added cognitive load.

-The tall loops are left for blends involving /n/ + the sound made by their low counterparts.
+The tall loops are left for blends involving /n/ + /the sound made by their low counterparts/.
 These are more useful than they seem at first glance, since in practice /nsh/ also works for /ntsh/ (as in "inch") and /nzh/ also works for /ndzh/ (as in "change").